exasol/power-apps-connector/doc/user_guide/user_guide.md

 ### Creating our demo app

-Let's start from scratch with displaying a list of actors.
+Let's start with displaying our actors in a datatable.

-### Using a flow to fetch dynamic data
+We'll use the GetRows action available in our connector to fetch our list of actors.

-We'll use GetRows to fetch our list of actors.
+Since GetRows returns dynamic results depending on our query we'll need to create a flow to define the structure of our GetRows response as an additional step:

-Since GetRows returns dynamic results we'll need to create a flow to define the structure of our GetRows response:
+#### Using a flow to fetch dynamic data

 ##### Creating the flow